vitorjpc10/etl-breweries/README.md

-# ETL Data Pipeline for Weather and Traffic Data
+# ETL Data Pipeline for Breweries Data

-TODO: move file write ultility functions to its own class from main adjust create table function in loading script .py for this project implement pytest classes and see how to call from main create dag for project
 bonus: visualizer of data SPIKE/ upload to data folder to s3

 ### Readme em português esta aqui: [README Português](README-PT.md)

 ## Description
-This project extracts weather data from the OpenWeatherMap API and traffic data from the OSRM API, transforms and cleans the data, and loads it into a PostgreSQL database.
-Queries are then executed to generate reports based on the extracted data.
+ 1. This project extracts breweries data from API endpoint <https://api.openbrewerydb.org/breweries>
+ 2. Transforms, cleans the data, persists the data in json and parquet formats, including aggregated view with  quantity of breweries per type and location.
+ 3. Loads data into Postgres Database for further querying capabilities.

 ## Setup